 - Digital certificate creation and storage that is protected by the IBM embedded Security Chip.
 When you apply for a digital certificate that can be used for digitally signing or encrypting an e-mail message, Client Security Software enables you to choose the IBM embedded Security Chip as the cryptographic service provider for applications that use the Microsoft CryptoAPI.
 These applications include Internet Explorer and Microsoft Outlook Express.
 This ensures that the private key of the digital certificate is stored on the IBM embedded Security Chip.
 Also, Netscape users can choose IBM embedded Security Chips as the private key generators for digital certificates used for security.
-Applications that use the Public-Key Cryptography Standard (PKCS) #11, such as Netscape Messenger, can take advantage of the protection provided by the IBM embedded Security Chip. - A key archive and recovery solution.
+Applications that use the Public-Key Cryptography Standard (PKCS) #11, such as Netscape Messenger, can take advantage of the protection provided by the IBM embedded Security Chip. - The ability to transfer digital certificates to the IBM embedded Security Chip.
+The IBM Client Security Software Certificate Transfer Tool enables you to move certificates that have been created with the default Microsoft CSP to the IBM embedded Security System CSP.
+This greatly increases the protection afforded to the private keys associated with the certificates because they will now be securely stored on the IBM embedded Security Chip, instead of on vulnerable software. - A key archive and recovery solution.
 An important PKI function is creating a key archive from which keys can be restored if the original keys are lost or damaged.
-Client Security Software provides an interface that enables you to establish an archive for keys and digital certificates created with the IBM embedded Security Chip and to restore these keys and certificates if necessary. - Right-Click encryption.
-Right-Click encryption enables a client user to encrypt or decrypt files or folders simply by clicking the right mouse button.
+Client Security Software provides an interface that enables you to establish an archive for keys and digital certificates created with the IBM embedded Security Chip and to restore these keys and certificates if necessary. - File and folder encryption.
+File and folder encryption enables a client user to encrypt or decrypt files or folders.
+This provides an increased level of data security on top of the CSS system-security measures.